Durengo/Omni-Grid/Docs/cpm.md

 Notes:

-1. If you delete the whole repository on accident then init.pl won't have to re-download all the dependencies as they are not stored in the repository.
+1. If you are using a local vcpkg installation and you delete the whole repository on accident then init.pl won't have to re-download all the dependencies as they are not stored in the repository.
-2. ./cpm setup -n or ./cpm setup -l has been run at least once, the configuration of specific packages can be skipped with "--spc" flag, e.g. "$ ./cpm setup -l "c:/dev/vcpkg" --spc".
+2. ./cpm setup -n or ./cpm setup -l has to be run at least once, the configuration of specific packages can be skipped with "--spc" flag, e.g. "$ ./cpm setup -l "c:/dev/vcpkg" --spc".
 This will save some time if you accidentally delete the repository.
 Do take note that it might cause some issues with building or generating the CMake project, so you should usually run without the "--spc" flag.

 ## Project Generation